RookeriesDevelopment/rook-flutter-sdks-docs/rook-apple-health/README.md

 ## Other resources

-* See a complete list of `RookHealthConnectManager` methods in the [API Reference](https://pub.dev/documentation/rook_apple_health/latest/rook_apple_health_manager/RookAppleHealthManager-class.html)
+* See a complete list of `RookAppleHealthManager` methods in the [API Reference](https://pub.dev/documentation/rook_apple_health/latest/rook_apple_health_manager/RookAppleHealthManager-class.html)